Why you should spend a day in Soho from a Londoner

 The atmosphere is lively and fun, making Soho a must-see for all tourists and Londoners who seek pleasure and a little naughtiness, will feel at home in Soho.

-If you’re looking for more on London then read my London travel tips guide.
+If you’re looking for more on London then read my things to do in London guide.

 The Low Down On Soho